 In 2008, New College of Florida committed to building a public archaeology facility at the center of the Bay Front campus, the design of the building and the programming is student-centered, focused on collaborative approaches to the study of the past.
 To highlight archaeological insights into the region and the state, since 2009, I co-sponsored with Time Sifters, the local chapter of the Florida Anthropological Society, an annual lecture series supported by the Florida Humanities Council.
 My most significant research role is as lead archaeologist for Looking for Angola, the search for the material remains of an early nineteenth-century maroon community in Manatee County and have historic preservation projects ongoing in Sarasota.
 NCPAL, opened in 2010, is focused on preserving regional heritage, confronting race, and exploring ways that heritage can be part of emancipatory community-building.
 As Director of NCPAL, I have nurtured its community service-learning and civic engagement program.

 New College Service

 Beyond typical committee service on campus, I have served as the college’s representative to the University Press of Florida Editorial Board.
-I am a member of the United Faculty of Florida, and have served on its bargaining team, for a semester as chief negotiator, as well as chapter president.
+I am a member of the United Faculty of Florida, and have served on its bargaining team, for a semester as chief negotiator, as well as a year as chapter president.

 When students first asked me to sponsor a Hillel for the campus, I said no but then they convinced me.
 As faculty advisor I try to ensure productive programming and provide support for the student leadership.
 With screening of innovative films, lectures, and lots of meals, the New College Hillel is now part of the Hillels of the Suncoast.
 I am proud of its positive reputation on campus, its contributions to the local Jewish community, and to tikkun olam.